 However, it's not easy to break in.
 The industry is getting more and more competitive and difficult to break into.
 You can't just send out a bunch of resumes, especially if you don't have any experience, and expect to land a job.
 That's because companies don't have the time or the resources to train beginners like they used to.

 Therefore, you simply must take it upon yourself to learn the basics of the industry before even trying to apply for jobs.
-Otherwise, it's just a waste of your time, as well as that of the potential employer as well.
+Otherwise, it's just a waste of your time.

 So how do you do this?
-After three years of my readers asking me to recommend a good course, I realized a sad fact...there aren't any good courses out there.
+When I first started this website, my readers would ask me to recommend a good course.
+I spent months researching the options, until I realized a sad fact...there aren't any good courses out there.
 Not any courses that will teach you the truth about the industry and how to truly make a living, anyway.
-Sure, there are plenty of courses that teach you about party planning or wedding planning.... but in my Become an Event Planner eBook, I explain why I recommend against considering wedding planning or party planning as a career choice.
+Sure, there are plenty of courses that teach you about party planning or wedding planning.... but in my free four-part video series, I explain why I recommend against considering wedding planning or party planning as a career choice.

 And so, I decided to create my own course.
 I grew tired and angry of the crap that's out there, people just trying to make a few bucks off unsuspecting and hopeful people like you.
 They sell you lies about "becoming certified" and "starting your own business" even though you've never planned an event before....and that just blew my mind.